rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - *A Wrinkle in Time*, Madeleine L'Engle

+> You can't wake up if you don't fall asleep.

+- *Asteroid City*

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.